hminh2027/Dodge-Game/README.md

 ## Usage
 ### Requisition
+Database with SQLite3

+JDBC version 3.34

-Create Database with SQLite3 using queries in file for the game in 'Install Database' folder. </br>
+More detail in README.txt in folder 'Install Database' ...

-Edit the path to the database file in the config file (.../resources/config/config.properties).

 ### How to play